-- 2) Requires regional planning agencies to develop a plan (the Sustainable Communities Strategy) to meet the targets; - Requires regional transportation funding decisions be consistent with the plan; - 4) Links regional planning for transportation and housing; - 5) Provides exemptions from the California Environmental Quality Act and streamlining for projects which conform to the regional plan. - Sustainable Communities Strategy.
-Each of California's18 metropolitan regions is required to develop a Sustainable Communities Strategy (SCS).
-In the Bay Area, development of the SCS is the joint responsibility of the Metropolitan Transportation Commission (MTC) and the Association of Bay Area Governments (ABAG).
-In July 2013, MTC and ABAG adopted Plan Bay Area 2013 as the Bay Area's first Regional Transportation Plan/Sustainable Communities Strategy.
+- a.
+Establishes a regional target setting process for greenhouse gas emissions reduction; - b.
+Requires regional planning agencies to develop a plan (the Sustainable Communities Strategy) to meet the targets; - c.
+Requires regional transportation funding decisions be consistent with the plan; - d.
+Links regional planning for transportation and housing; - e.
+Provides exemptions from the California Environmental Quality Act (CEQA) and streamlining for projects which conform to the regional plan.

+2. Sustainable Communities Strategy.

+Each of California's 18 metropolitan regions is required to develop a Sustainable Communities Strategy (SCS).
+In the Bay Area, development of the SCS is the joint responsibility of MTC and ABAG.
+In July 2013, both agencies adopted Plan Bay Area 2013 as the Bay Area's first Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS).